jundalisay/superblist/content/en/social/supersociology/hume-smith-socrates.md

 In both *The Wealth of Nations* and *The Theory of Moral Sentiments*, David Hume stands out as the one consistently admired by Smith, aside from Quesnay and Hutcheson.
 If you read Books 2 and 3 of Hume's *Treatise of Human Nature*, you will see the origin of Smith's ideas on sentiments, sympathy, justice, and even division of labour.

-> Other authors, such as Cannan, wrongly attributes Smith's division of labour to Mandeville.
-This error is proven by the fact that Smith said that Mandeville's philosophy was wrong and opposite of the one he was advancing<!-- (Licentious Systems) -->.
+Other authors, such as Cannan, wrongly attributes Smith's division of labour to Mandeville, even if Smith had already bashed the latter's work.

 For example, the purpose of Mandeville's divison of labour is utility for the self, whereas Hume's is for existence and society.
 Cannan probably saw the same words 'division of labour' from both Smith and Mandeville and made the connection without going into their subtle differences. <!-- This common human infirmity to readily connect things was fully explained by Hume.
+It -->

-It --> This mistake can also be seen more recently in Samuelson's wrong interpretation of Smith's invisible hand.
-He probably just saw the words 'self-interest' and made his own connection to 'selfish-interest'.
+This mistake can also be seen more recently in Samuelson's wrong interpretation of Smith's invisible hand.
+He probably just saw the words 'self-interest' in Smith's book and then made his own connection to his own understanding of the word 'selfish-interest'.

-To Socrates, this is a technique used by sophists who <!-- capitalize on this infirmity by using --> connect seemingly similar words in order to craft absurd philosophies which might make sense on the surface, but actually have zero foundation.
-Examples of such sophistical philosophies are Objectivism and laissez faire.
+To Socrates, this technique is commonly used by sophists who connect seemingly similar words together in order to craft absurd ideas which might make sense on the surface, but actually have zero foundation.

+Examples of such sophistical ideas are:
+- Objectivism in Moral Philosophy
+- Laissez faire in Economics
+- Special and General Relativity in Physics

-There is so much similarity between Smith and Hume, that I would go as far to say that The Theory of Moral Sentiments and The Wealth of Nations have their base in Hume. **This implies that an expert on Smith's works must know something about Hume's major works.** Hume praised Plato's works and so we can add Socrates, Plato's guru, to the influences of Hume and Smith.
+There is so much similarity between Smith and Hume, that I would go as far to say that The Theory of Moral Sentiments and The Wealth of Nations have their base in Hume.

+**This implies that an expert on Smith's works must know something about Hume's major works.** Hume praised Plato's works and so we can add Socrates, Plato's guru, to the influences of Hume and Smith.

 <!-- > Update Jan 2021: I added Socrates after simplifying The Republic by Plato -->